 When exploring Vietnam, charming settings lie around every corner.
 Some of the most popular places to explore started as a simple means for locals to survive.
 And in Vietnam floating markets are no exception.

 Exploring Vietnam by river offers a truly different view of the country and its people.
 Whether you’re water-bound for your whole time on a river cruise or if you opt for a day or even half-day trip on Vietnam’s waterways, floating markets are an absolute must.
-Don’t expect the glitz and glamour of Thailand’s marketplaces, but rather something more traditional and essential to the residents of the Mekong Delta.
+Don’t expect the glitz and glamour of Thailand’s marketplaces (typically supported now by the tourist board), but rather something more traditional and essential to the residents of the Mekong Delta.

 The sheer volume of waterways in southwest Vietnam has curated somewhat of a “river culture” where people in the Mekong Delta over the centuries have not only learned to live around rivers but sometimes on them.
 With colourful fruits, vegetables and other home-grown ingredients on sale from merchant boats, lush green settings in most cases, and the welcome from the incredibly friendly local people come together in a captivating and lively setting.

 A caveat is that the covid-19 pandemic has dealt a heavy body blow to the floating markets in Vietnam’s Mekong Delta.
 At the time of writing, many have not fully recovered and there is some doubt as to whether they will return to their former glory since alternative means of wholesale distribution were found during that time.
-We suggest you talk to your consultant and get the latest news on this.
+We suggest you talk to one of our consultants and get the latest news on this.
 Some of the markets are very much still worth visiting.

 Best Floating Markets in Vietnam